jjacko1623/datasciencecoursera/Code Book.md

 # Code book
 ## Final Assignment for Getting and Cleaning Data

-### This file describes the variables in the final table produce from Step 5 of the assignment
+### This file describes the variables in the final table (titled meansDataTable) produce from Step 5 of the assignment

 **Subject ID**